Cavan Biggio

-Cavan Thomas Biggio (/ˈkævɪn/ KAV-in; born April 11, 1995) is an American professional baseball utility player who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Los Angeles Dodgers, Atlanta Braves and Kansas City Royals.
+Cavan Thomas Biggio (/ˈkævɪn/ KAV-in; born April 11, 1995) is an American professional baseball utility player in the Houston Astros organization.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Los Angeles Dodgers, Atlanta Braves, and Kansas City Royals.
 He made his MLB debut in 2019.
 Biggio is the son of former MLB player and Hall of Famer Craig Biggio.

 Early life

 Biggio is the son of Patricia and Craig Biggio, a former MLB second baseman and inductee of the National Baseball Hall of Fame.
 His given name comes from County Cavan in Ireland.
 He has a brother, Conor, and a sister, Quinn.